 Moving your business into the world of e-commerce can be exciting but daunting at the same time.
 There are many options for online store capability - from Facebook Store to DIY website design sites and eCommerce platforms like Shopify.
 You’ll have to do your research before deciding on the best method.
 Here are some things to consider as you get started on your online selling journey.

-Before you set up an online store, find the most suitable solutions for your business in eCommerce software, including your content management system (CMS), website design, and requirements needed to upgrade your hosting or website plan to house the store.
+Find the most suitable solutions for your business in eCommerce software, including your content management system (CMS), website design, and requirements to upgrade your hosting or website plan to house the store.
 You’ll also need to consider security, website backups, and how to integrate your store with accounting software, shipping software and payment methods.
-Also consider how much product or service you expect to sell after you launch.
-You may start off small but may need the capacity to grow with the business, in which case it would be wise to find a solution that can handle increased storage space, manage inventory, track sales and have substantial or unlimited bandwidth.
+Consider how much product or service you expect to sell after you launch.
+You may start off small but may need the capacity to grow with the business, in which case it would be wise to find a solution that can handle increased storage space, manage your inventory and track sales.

 Who will build my site?

 e-shop website builders such as Shopify, Wix, BigCommerce and Shopping Cart Elite can help you get set up with an online store.
 From shopping carts to shipping, inventory management and helping you with SEO, these are one-stop platforms for your eCommerce requirements.
 Many provide easy-to-use platforms, but if you have web design experience, or know an expert who will design the site for you, then you can use templates with HTML to customise them.
 You may have a website developer on board to build your eCommerce systems from scratch - this could cost you more but lead to a more tailored solution.
 You may also consider using Facebook’s Store (reach the platform’s 2 billion users through targeted advertising) which can be integrated with your website or stand alone on your Facebook Business Page.